The Norfolk Wherry Trust

 In September 2009 my wife and I joined the Norfolk Wherry Trust, a group of people dedicated to the preservation of the 'Albion' which is one of the oldest Wherries in Norfolk.
 Follow the link to www.wherryalbion.com to find out more, and see for yourself what is being done.

 In an effort to help the trust, I have volunteered to make souvenirs using genuine Norfolk Wherry Oak.
-This winter (2009/2010) the trust is undertaking a major restoration and refit on the boat including the complete replacement of the tabernacle (the part which holds the mast up).
-As a result, I will have a significant selection of very old Oak beams with which to make a selection of souvenirs for the trust to sell.
+In the winter of 2009/2010 the trust undertook a major restoration and refit on the boat including the complete replacement of the tabernacle (the part which holds the mast up).
+As a result, I have a significant selection of very old Oak beams with which to make a selection of souvenirs for the trust to sell.

 A selection of items has been turned from English Oak to show the trust what can be made, and it will be a privilege to get my hands on some of the genuine timber to work with.